joshgoebel/dwell/README.markdown

 3. Copies authorized SSH keys to the remote host (such as your own public key)
 5. Disables SSH logins for the root account since we'll be using deploy and sudo

-Authorized keys should be placed in the file (:user is the name of your deploy user):
+Authorized keys should be placed in sub-directories of the authorized_keys directory.
+For example, if your deployment user is named "deploy" then your setup might look something like this:

-    config/dwell/authorized_keys/:user
+    config/dwell/authorized_keys/deploy/my_public_key.txt
+    config/dwell/authorized_keys/deploy/another_devs_public_key.txt

+You can update keys anytime (add or remove) and push them to your servers.
+Pushing will overwrite ALL the remote keys with your new local keys.

+    $ cap dwell:server:push_ssh_keys

 ###  dwell:linode:bootstrap